heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 Not as far as we can tell, for the reasons summarized above.

-We hope the added remark in the introduction helps prevent confusion for readers.
+We hope the revised explanations in the introduction help clear up confusion.

 > If it is not, I would like to see a discussion that exposes the critical
 > difference between f' and eCensor.
 Otherwise, what contributions the authors